-The recline of the Cybex Cloud Q addresses these issues in a unique way.
+The recline of this Cybex car seat addresses these issues in a unique way.
 When reclined, the car seat acts like a stroller bassinet, or an old-fashioned carry bassinet.
 While babies can usually get comfy no matter where they are and what position they're in, it's probably more comfortable overall to sleep while laying down.

 The load leg on the car seat base is also fairly rare.
-There are only two other infant car seats in the U.S. with a load leg - the Cybex Aton Q and the Nuna Pipa.
+There are only two other infant car seats in the U.S. with a load leg - the Aton Q, which is another Cybex car seat, and the Nuna Pipa.
 The load leg extends down from the base underneath baby's back.
 In a crash, the leg keeps the car seat from rotating downward, which also then reduces the amount of rebound, or upward motion.
 Less motion in a crash generally means less chance of injury for baby.

 The load leg is easy to use.
 Just flip it out before installing the car seat base.
 Then you need to squeeze the lever on the side of the leg to adjust the height according to the instruction manual.
 It needs to be pressed against the floor of the car, but not enough to move the base upward.
 It just touches the floor to add support.
 You need to be sure the vehicle floor below the load leg is flat.

 The third exciting new feature is the linear side impact protection system (LSP).
-There's a telescoping piece on either side of the car seat that you can pull out when the seat is installed in an outboard position (next to the vehicle door).
+A telescoping piece on either side of the car seat pulls out when the seat is installed in an outboard position (next to the vehicle door).
 The LSP piece locks into place close to, but not touching, the door or side panel of the car.
 If a side impact crash happens, the LSP takes the first impact and transfers the force throughout the car seat shell.